 Joshua Johnson hosts 1A, one of the most important daily conversations in America.
 The program is a production of WAMU in Washington, DC and distributed by NPR.

-Launched at a tumultuous time for news and inspired by the 1st Amendment, Joshua Johnson and 1A brings new insight and inquiry to the most pressing issues of our time.
+Launched at a tumultuous time for news and inspired by the 1st Amendment, Joshua and 1A bring new insight and inquiry to the most pressing issues of our time.

-Before joining WAMU, he co-created and hosted the provocative nationwide public radio series, Truth Be Told, which explored race in America.
-Joshua also taught podcasting at the UC Berkeley Graduate School of Journalism.
+Before joining WAMU, Joshua co-created and hosted the provocative nationwide public radio series, Truth Be Told, which explored race in America.
+Joshua also taught podcasting at the University of California, Berkeley Graduate School of Journalism.
 He is an active member of the National Association of Black Journalists.

 For Media Inquiries: Email rupert-at-wamu.org.